-We have audited the basic financial statements of the governmental activities and the major fund of Gladstone Urban Renewal Agency, a component unit of the City of Gladstone, Oregon, as of and for the year ended June 30, 2013 and have issued our report thereon dated December 27, 2013.
+We have audited the basic financial statements of the Gladstone Urban Renewal Agency, a component unit of the City of Gladstone, Oregon, as of and for the year ended June 30, 2016 and have issued our report thereon dated November 30, 2016.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.